 A minimum of 5 g of core is required for the analysis.

-It is also a good idea to analyze a mud cake sample from each well to check the implications of possible contamination of the plug samples by mud and any entrained hydrocarbons from previous use.
+It is also a good idea to analyse a mud cake sample from each well to check the implications of possible contamination of the plug samples by mud and any entrained hydrocarbons from previous use.

 Standard solvent extraction of reservoir rocks is required.
 The GC-MS analysis to determine alkylbenzene distributions can be performed on whole extract or an isolated aromatics fraction, depending upon mode of operation of the MS.